Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 | Name | *Optional.* The name of the business rule task.
 This will be displayed on the canvas. |
 | Documentation | *Optional.* A free text description of what the business rule task does. |

-#### Multi-instance type

-Business rule tasks can be set to repeat sequentially or in parallel when the process flow reaches them.

 #### Decision table name

-The name of the [decision table]({% link process-automation/latest/model/decisions.md %}) to use.
+The name of the [decision table](../decisions.md) to use.
 The decision table must exist within the same project as the process definition to be selected.
 Select a decision table from the dropdown, else create a new one using the **+** symbol.

 #### Mapping type

 The mapping type sets how data is passed between the decision table and the process.
-There are [five options](%{ link process-automation/latest/model/processes/index.md %}#process-variable-mapping) for how to send this data.
+There are [five options](README.md#process-variable-mapping) for how to send this data.
 The default value is **Send no variables**.

-{% endcapture %}
-{% capture multi %}
+#### Multi-instance type

 Multi-instance allows for the element to be repeated within a process.
 There are two options for how to execute multi-instance elements: sequentially or in parallel.